postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 ### Creating a pull request

 After you push changes to a branch, you can create a pull request (PR) to merge your changes into another branch.
 For example, if you are working on a feature branch, you can create a pull request to merge your changes into the repository's main branch.

+To create a pull request, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select the source control icon <img alt="Source control icon" src="https://assets.postman.com/postman-docs/icon-source-control.jpg#icon" width="16px"/> in the right sidebar.